We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 Credit History Length (15%) – When it comes to the age of your credit accounts, the older the better.
 For instance, a credit card that you’ve been using regularly for years is far more beneficial to your score than constantly activating and cancelling new ones.

-New Credit Inquiries (10%) – Every time you apply for new credit, your lender can potentially check your credit report.
+New Credit Inquiries (10%) – Every time you apply for new credit in Surrey, your lender can potentially check your credit report.
 Whenever this happens, it’s known as a ‘hard inquiry’ and will decrease your score slightly.
 While no damage will occur when you or a non-credit entity (landlords, employers, etc.) checks at your report, too many new hard inquiries can cause it to drop rapidly, making you look less creditworthy in the process.

 Account Types (10%) – To further improve your score, it’s also healthy to have a variety of product types listed in your report, such as credit cards, installment loans, and lines of credit.
 The more responsible you are at managing these products, the better it will be for both your credit score and the credit ratings associated with each of the accounts.

 Having trouble understanding your credit score and credit rating?
 Look at this.